composer/installers/README.md

 [![Build Status](https://secure.travis-ci.org/composer/installers.png)](http://travis-ci.org/composer/installers)

 This is for PHP package authors to require in their `composer.json`.
-It will magically install their package to the correct location based on the specified package type.
+It will install their package to the correct location based on the specified package type.

+The goal of `installers` is to be a simple package type to install path map.
+Users can also customize the install path per package and package authors can modify the package name upon installing.

+`installers` isn't intended on replacing all custom installers.
+If your package requires special installation handling then by all means, create a custom installer to handle it.

 **Current Supported Package Types**: